 Neoclassical Houses

-Although neoclassicism is used with grand public buildings, the approach has also been adapted in private homes, impacting the feature of double portico- photo.
+Although neoclassicism is used in public buildings, the approach is also adapted in private homes, impacting the feature of double portico- photo.

 The Neo-Gothic- the Revival